Dropbox Developer Platform

 Flakes application design

-As the most critical touchpoint in the workflow Flakes was prioritized as the first deliverable.
+Of all the applications Flakes was the most critical in the engineering workflow and was prioritized as the first deliverable.

 Challenge